If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re an insured driver.

 - Adding temporary coverage on an existing policy for a student family member who is coming to visit for the holidays or the summer

 - Renting a car but purchasing insurance through the rental company.
 Almost all rental car companies offer insurance coverage as an add-on to the rental.
-If you buy this coverage, you may be paying higher than average rates for the premium, but you will be covered for any and all damage that occurs during the rental period.
+If you buy this coverage, you may be paying higher than average rates for the premium, but you will be covered for any damage that occurs during the rental period.
 Some drivers purchase this even if they already have car insurance coverage of their own for extra protection.

 - Renting a car with a credit card that provides coverage.
 Many people don’t realize that their Visa, MasterCard, or American Express card offers member benefits that include rental car insurance coverage.
 While the amount of coverage may be very limited, you still have some coverage in the event something happens to the rental car.
 As long as you pay for the rental car using the right card, you would qualify for the card benefits.

 - Driving a friend’s car for a few hours.
 If you’re driving a friend’s car to drop them off somewhere or borrowing the car for the day, your friend’s car insurance policy will cover you in certain situations.
 If you plan on driving the car for a few days or are borrowing the car temporarily, you will need your own insurance coverage.
+Be wary of websites or nonstandard insurance carriers who promise one-day car insurance; these offers might not be legit temporary car insurance policies.

 Things to Consider When Shopping for Temporary Car Insurance

 One thing to remember when you’re looking for short-term car insurance is your regular insurance provider probably won’t offer short-term coverage.
 Most companies require buying a policy for at least six months to a year with the option of renewing.
-In addition, knowing that you’re only driving for a very short period of time could make you a risky driver.
+In addition, knowing that you’re only driving for a very short period could make you a risky driver.
 It could tell the insurance company that you’re inexperienced or are going to be driving in areas that are foreign to you, which could make you prone to accidents, theft, or vandalism.

 When you do find an insurance provider that offers temporary coverage, you’ll need to make sure you’re able to use it for the full policy period.
 Most companies will require a down payment of at least one to two months of the total premium.
 If you end up canceling the policy for any reason within a few days of purchasing coverage, you may not get all of that down payment back.
 You might also be subject to early cancellation fees.